 After the Seminar

-All speakers and audience members are invited to adjourn to a pub for drinks and food after the seminar is finished.
+All speakers and audience members are invited to adjourn for drinks in the IHR Common Room and possibly onwards for food after the seminar is finished.
 We hope that you will be able to join us and we would be very pleased to be able to pay for your meal.